 Love Your Liver

 Love your whole body as well — but today we focus on liver cleansing.
 Love, because this is the clear path to better health.
-You are called to read this because you are ready to love and care for your body — you too, are on the quest for optimum health — the path to true happiness.
+You are called to read this because you are ready to know, to love, and to care for your body — you too, are on the quest for optimum health — the path to true happiness.

 You may be here because you have become aware of conditions in your body: symptoms of fatigue, mental fog, aches, pains, and indigestion perhaps.
 As we age and our organs wear, we may become more prone to experience less than optimal health — and in many cases: unnecessary, preventable pain and suffering.